 A broker of record is a broker who is responsible for keeping a brokerage compliant with various government acts including the Real Estate and Business Brokers Act 2002.
 There are legal requirements based on organizational structure dictating who the broker of record can be, and in some cases must be.
 Every brokerage has a designated broker of record.
 This individual is often the owner.

 In a nutshell, a Realtor, real estate agent, salesperson and broker can be very different things.
 To summarize, most salespersons and brokers are Realtors, who pay dues to organized real estate and have access to MLS.
-They are not agents, but the brokerages they work for are.
+They can be known as agents or real estate agents, and the brokerages they work for are agents as well.
 Salespersons and brokers represent the brokerage and can enter into agency relationships.
 They must be registered with a brokerage and cannot sell real estate on their own.
 The extra education a broker has is heavily focused on running a brokerage.
 A broker of record is legally required by every brokerage.